Bankruptcy is not the end of the world!

 Many people worry about being able to get credit after filing a bankruptcy case.
 The first thing to remember is that it probably was "credit" that got you into trouble in the first place.
 For that reason, it is a bad idea to immediately start looking for credit again - learn to live with cash.
 For many people, using credit is an excuse not to have a realistic budget and to avoid thinking about how they use money.
 It is true, however, that the negative impact of bankruptcy on credit is extremely exaggerated.
 You will probably get offers for new credit cards fairly soon after your bankruptcy case is over.
 The best thing to do, in my opinion, is to refuse all offers of credit cards until you've put together a realistic budget and savings plan.
 Once you've put a savings plan into place and start to build up your "cash cushion", you will be able to start thinking about new credit and may even find out that you don't need credit - that debit card works just fine.
 If you want to buy a home or car after bankruptcy you will probably be pleased to know that I have had many clients purchase a home fairly soon after their case is over, but that only happens if they've taken the steps necessary to establish their own financial stability.

 Your Employer or Neighbors Probably Will Not Find Out About Your Bankruptcy

 The Bankruptcy Court does not get in touch with your employer when your case is filed, or tell anyone else about your case, unless they are named in your bankruptcy papers.
 Sometimes it is better to give notice of the case, since that makes sure your debt is fully discharged, and it can help protect you from potentially illegal collection efforts, so it is better to be cautious and give notice.
-Keep in mind, however, that all of the papers we file in the bankruptcy court are public records and anyone can go look at them.
+Keep in mind, however, that all of the papers I file in the bankruptcy court are public records and anyone can go look at them.

 Your Spouse Does Not Have To File For Bankruptcy With You